WuKunhuan/RTSAI/README.md

 - **Windows**

 Download the latest CMake installer from the [CMake website](https://cmake.org/download/) and run the installer.
-Make sure to add CMake to your system's PATH during the installation process, by _*choosing the "Add CMake to the system PATH for all users" option*_ in the CMake installer.
+Make sure to add CMake to your system's PATH during the installation process, by <i style="text-decoration: underline;">choosing the "Add CMake to the system PATH for all users" option</i> in the CMake installer.

 - **macOS**